 - The Standard American Diet.
 Eating a steady diet of carbs, sugars, processed fats, and heavily processed foods have been shown to damage the blood-brain barrier leading to brain inflammation.

 - Chronically low levels of brain-boosting nutrients.
 Most people are chronically low on 4 nutrients, either because their bodies cannot absorb a particular nutrient or they are not getting enough through their diet.
 These nutrients are folate, citicoline, L-carnitine, and CoQ10.
-Research shows without adequate levels of these nutrients, it is impossible to reach optimal brain health.
+Research shows that it is impossible to reach optimal brain health without adequate levels of these nutrients.

 Though the symptoms of neurological inflammation may be scary, healing this condition is neither scary nor difficult.